adrian-mazur/cache/README.md

 # cache
 A cache library using Redis as a storage.
-This library implements a locking mechanism to ensure that for concurrent requests for the same key, in case if the key is not already present in cache, a function responsible for retreiving the value from database will be called only once.
+This library implements a locking mechanism to ensure that for concurrent requests for the same key, in case if the key is not already present in the cache, a function responsible for retreiving the value from a database will be called only once.

 ## Basic usage
 ```go